 Coat: Short and thin

-Coat Color: Solid liver or liver and white
+Coat Color: Solid liver, liver and white, liver roan, or liver and ticked

 Characteristics of the German Shorthaired Pointer